From incorporation to dissolution: Every step of every transaction under the Business Corporations Act and Societies Act

-This publication is essential for: lawyers looking for guidance on requirements and transactions under the BC Business Corporations Act and Societies Act.
+This publication is essential for: lawyers who advise on transactions under the BC Business Corporations Act and Societies Act

 The lengthy and complicated requirements of the BC Business Corporations Act and Societies Act demand a comprehensive resource.
-BC Company Law Practice Manual is your manual on navigating and keeping your clients compliant under both Acts.
-Focused on practice and procedure, this resource follows the structure of the Acts and maps out every step of every transaction from incorporation and meetings to amalgamations and dissolution.
+British Columbia Company Law Practice Manual is your guide to navigating and keeping your clients compliant with both statutes.
+Focused on practice and procedure, this resource follows the structure of the Acts and maps out the steps of every transaction from incorporation and meetings to amalgamations and dissolution.
 For each transaction, you will find commentary, explanations, and leading case law curated by leading BC corporate law practitioners.

 With this resource, you will be able to: